1. Skip to content

 A pro-Palestine demonstration in Berlin in May 2024Image: RALF HIRSCHBERGER / AFP

 "Everyone starts to delegitimize you, in a way.
 If I am 'too Israeli,' I am siding with the oppressor.
-If I am 'too proud of being a Palestinian,' I am justifying terror, I'm a 'bad Arab,'" she says.
+If I am 'too proud of being a Palestinian,' I am justifying terror, I'm a 'bad Arab,'" she said.

 Mohammed is convinced that the dual identity she shares with many others is a source of untapped potential in this conflict.

 "We know both cultures.
 We can feel the Palestinian pain.
-But we can also feel the pain of the Israelis," she says.
+But we can also feel the pain of the Israelis," she said.
 "But as long as we are not recognized as Palestinian Israelis, we cannot be the kind of translator, the medium.
 We're a minority, but we want to be represented and seen as what we are."

 Conflicting emotions